cdli-gh/annodoc/index.md

 ~~~
 "the temple (where) honey, butter and wine in his place of sacrifice shall not cease" (Q001792)

+> Note: The taglist uses the POS tag `CNJ`, compare with morphology annotation

 If nominal conjunction is not explicitly expressed or has been restored in morphology annotation, use `appos`.

 Syntactically marked conjunction *u3* (clausal conjunction):